Fannie and Freddie: Single Family Serious Delinquency Rate Decreased in May, Multi-family Increased Slightly

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of Iowa to supplement state, tribal and local recovery efforts in the areas affected by flooding from April 24 – May 13, 2023.
-The following areas has been approved for assistance:
+FEMA has issued a Fire Management Assistance Declaration for the state of Utah to supplement state, tribal and local recovery efforts in areas affected by the Silver King Fire on July 7, 2024.
+The following counties have been approved for assistance:

 Public Assistance: